Making Tax Digital for Income Tax - an agents’ guide on how to get ready

 HMRC will not register taxpayers within scope of MTD automatically.
 Taxpayers whose income meets the relevant threshold will need to sign up to use MTD in a similar way to how taxpayers register for Self-Assessment now.
 This includes taxpayers who are already in MTD for VAT.

-Agents will be able to sign their clients up to MTD, but there won’t be a bulk sign-up service, so this will be a time-consuming exercise for larger firms.
-The sign-up facility is expected to open well in advance of April 2026 to allow plenty of time for registrations.
+Agents are able to sign their clients up to MTD but there is no bulk sign-up facility, so this will be a time-consuming exercise for larger firms.

 <back to top>